fork-commit-merge/fork-commit-merge/README.md

 Configure Java in VS Code:

 -   VS Code should automatically detect the JDK you installed.
 If not, you can set the `java.home` setting in VS Code to point to your JDK location.

 ---

+### Installing Kotlin

+-   macOS: `brew install kotlin`
+-   Linux:
+    -   Arch: `sudo pacman -S kotlin`
+    -   Ubuntu/Debian: `sudo snap install --classic kotlin`
+-   Windows: Download [Kotlin Compiler](https://github.com/JetBrains/kotlin/releases/tag/v1.9.0) and add it to the PATH.

+Install Kotlin Language Extension:

+For VS Code you can install the Kotlin Language Extension like this:
+-   Go to Extensions (you can use the shortcut Ctrl+Shift+X).
+-   Search for "Kotlin" and install the "Kotlin Language" extension by FWCD.

+Install Java Development Kit (JDK):

+-   Kotlin runs on the JVM, so you'll need the [Java Development Kit - JDK](#installing-java) installed.

+---